joshoohaah/spacewalk-server-chef/README.md

 Include `spacewalk-server::ubuntu` for setting up repo-sync and errata import for Ubuntu channels.

+Include `spacewalk-server::rhel` for setting up repo-sync and errata import for CentOS/RHEL channels. ( write this recipe and PR please )

 Include `spacewalk-server::iptables` to configure iptables for Spacewalk.

 ### Attributes ###